open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 Output:

-- Generator that yields one batch of data per iteration.。
+- Generator that yields one batch of data per iteration.

 The `preprocess` function is a generator function by default, which applies the `pipeline` and `collate_fn` to the input data, and yields the preprocessed batch data.
 In general, subclasses do not need to override this function.

 ### `forward()`

-Input parameters：
+Input arguements：

 - inputs：The batch data processed by `preprocess` function.
-- Other parameters: specified by the user and indicated in `forward_kwargs`.
+- Other parameters: Specified by the user and indicated in `forward_kwargs`.

 Output：